 Step 2: Start stitching with a sample

-- Hold the threads for the first few stitches just to get started.
+4. RELEASE – Hold the threads for the first few stitches only just to get started.
 You can then let go.

-- After you have done a few stitches, press reverse and stitch backwards a few stitches to where you started.
-This will prevent your stitches from coming undone at the end.
+5. SECURE – After you have done a few stitches, press reverse and stitch backward a few stitches to where you started.
+This will prevent your stitches from coming undone at the beginning and end.
 It is called backstitching.

-- When you get to the end press reverse again a do a few backwards stitches to secure the seam.
+7. FINISHING – When you get to the end press reverse again a do a few backward stitches to secure the seam.

-- How to back stitch and tie ends – Stopping and Starting
+- How to Stitch and Tie Ends – Stopping and Starting

 - How to Sew a Seam – How to sew a straight seam with a machine

 Sewing is a very forgiving craft so feel free to experiment and try a variety of fabrics and the different stitches your machine has to offer.
-Make full use of your manual to guide you through the steps of sewing buttonholes, using the zigzag or other decorative stitches.
-Test your fabric scraps and learn how to gather and how to finish seams.
-There are so many exciting avenues to explore.
+Make full use of your manual to guide you through the steps of sewing buttonholes, using the zig zag stitch or other decorative stitches.

 Beginner Sewing Tutorials